allioli/paella/flutter-playground/my_infinite_list/README.md

 - Could not debug presence of `accessibilityIdentifier` from Xcode "Debug View Hierarchy".
 The views we want to access via `accessibilityIdentifier` are all rendered inside a `CAMetalLayer`, and this tool [shows Metal rendered content in black](https://forums.developer.apple.com/forums/thread/743902).

 #### Appium inspector session with flutter-driver iOS
 I wasn't able to properly establish a session with this appium driver.
 The app would start, but then it was killed immediately after.
 WebDriverAgent app was installed.
 Tried with 2 different device / iOS version combinations with the same result.
+However, from the appium client project the connection worked fine.

 ### Code relevant to the following flutter versions